longevityframework/longevity/longevity/src/jekyll/manual/model/model.md

 subpackage of, the package that you define your domain model.
 Scoping the implicit model evidence this way makes it findable by implicit resolution in exactly the right places.

-The `ModelType[MyDomainModel]` collects information about all of your persistents and components.
+The `ModelType[MyDomainModel]` collects information about all of your persistents, components, and key values.
 This `ModelType` is used by the [longevity context](../context) to provide you with tools specific to your model.
 It will be found automatically by implicit resolution when constructing your context like so: `longevity.context.LongevityContext[MyDomainModel]`.

 `packscanToList` is a def macro that scans the current package, and all sub-packages, for objects that match the provided types.
-For instance, if you had declared persistent classes `User`, `Blog`, and `BlogPost`, and a component `UserProfile`, the above code would expand as follows:
+For instance, if you had declared persistent classes `User`, `Blog`, and `BlogPost`, a component `UserProfile`, and key values `Username`, `BlogUri`, and `BlogPostUri`, then the above code would expand as follows:

 ```scala
 package myPackage